devtut/generate/docs/python/sorting-minimum-and-maximum.md

 ---
-metaTitle: Sorting, Minimum and Maximum
+metaTitle: "Sorting, Minimum and Maximum"
-description: Make custom classes orderable, Special case dictionaries, Using the key argument, Default Argument to max, min, Getting a sorted sequence, Extracting N largest or N smallest items from an iterable, Getting the minimum or maximum of several values, Minimum and Maximum of a sequence
+description: "Make custom classes orderable, Special case: dictionaries, Using the key argument, Default Argument to max, min, Getting a sorted sequence, Extracting N largest or N smallest items from an iterable, Getting the minimum or maximum of several values, Minimum and Maximum of a sequence"
 ---

 # Sorting, Minimum and Maximum